 - Proficient in Microsoft Office (Word, Excel and PowerPoint).

 - Organized, with an ability to prioritize multiple time-sensitive assignments.

 - A genuine interest in policy development.

 - Due to COVID-19 this position may be 100% remote.
-You will need to have personal computer, secure internet connection and landline or cell phone.
+You will need to have a personal computer, secure internet connection and a landline or cell phone.
 If remote work is necessary CRA will provide a phone & internet stipend of $100 per month.

 - In general, we anticipate that interns will work full-time during their semester of employment at CRA.
 However, CRA is open to accepting candidates who would work less than full-time so they may take classes at a local university.
 This flexibility is intended to attract candidates from outside the DC-area who may want to take advantage of the many local learning opportunities available while interning at CRA.
 This arrangement also offers a flexible internship opportunity for student enrolled fulltime at a DC-based institution.

 - Interested applicants should email their cover letter, resume, cumulative GPA, and contact information for 3 references to [email protected] using the subject line “RE: Environmental Policy Intern”.